 Easter Activities for Kids and Parents

-Easter is an important celebration for children to learn about.
-If you’re looking for ways to celebrate it with your children, check out our easy Easter activities for kids in KS1 and KS2.
 We have selected these activities because they are easy to do and don’t require lots of resources that need to be specially bought.
+There are also some suggestions to keep the activities covid-safe where applicable.

 Why do people celebrate Easter?